 1. What was the most memorable part of your visit to Zion National Park?

 My most memorable part was “Walter’s Wiggles.”
 The “wiggles” are a number of switchbacks on the West Rim Trail leading up to Scout Lookout.
 They help hikers climb up the last few hundred yards before resting at the Lookout.
 This is the last stop for hikers before they head up to Angels Landing (which is optional-the view is worth it even if you don’t go to Angels Landing).
+To hear about the full hike to Angels Landing and how wonderful it was, check out my parents' write up on 7 reasons why you'll fall in love with Zion National Park.

 In Zion Canyon, I saw a few deer and lots of lizards.
 Near the east entrance, I saw quite a few desert bighorn sheep resting in the rocks above the road.